fluxcd/community/GOVERNANCE.md

 The Flux community adheres to the CNCF Code of Conduct <https://github.com/cncf/foundation/blob/master/code-of-conduct.md>.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a _Flux_ [Oversight Committee] member.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a _Flux_ [flux2 maintainers] member.

 If no conclusion can be reached in meditation, such issues can be escalated to the CNCF mediator, Mishi Choudhary <mishi@linux.com>, in which case CNCF may choose to intervene.